Mark Book Builder

 Select the text you want to tag and choose a tag from the Tags menu.
-You can also command-click in the text view and use the Tags submenu in the contextual menu.
+You can also use the toolbar buttons to apply tags.

 Text is initially set to be body text (paragraph) so you don’t have to tag every paragraph in your book.
 Tag only things like chapter titles and section headings.

 If you accidentally choose the wrong type of tag, remove the markup text using the text view.